DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 This shows an example workflow for a transcription project.

 * In some projects, label images will be used for transcription.
 In others, the labels may be transcribed directly from the specimen.
 There is often a mix of approaches with, for example, taxonomic information being transcribed during imaging and the rest of the label transcribed from the images at a later date.
 * Transcription data will often be transcribed into a spreadsheet, as shown in this workflow, with a database manager later importing this into the institution's collection management system afterwards.
-This is often much faster than entering data directly into the collections management system.

 ## Costs and Transcription Rates
-*to do*
+There are three primary considerations when considering the rate of transcription:

+1. The amount of information to be transcribed for each specimen
+2. The difficulty of reading the label (e.g. handwriting, label damage)
+3. The level of interpretation required (georeferencing is particularly time-consuming)

+The expertise and knowledge of the transcriber will also influence the speed and accuracy of transcription (Walton *et al.*, 2020).

+At the NHM, London, we ask our transcribers to record the number of specimens they transcribe each day(?) for each project.
+This allows us to calculate maximum, minimum and median transcription rates, which we can use during a project to assess whether we need to make any adjustments (e.g. reduce what is being transcribed to meet deadlines), and to make estimates for how long similar projects will take.
+We can also use this information to calculate the cost of transcription per specimen (using staff costs).
+*We also have calculations per hour/min - how do we actually record this info?*

 ## Impact and Effort Matrix
 ![Image shows an impact effort matrix](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ImpactEffort.PNG?raw=true)